Scheming

 Genesis 27:30-36, Jasher 29:8-10, Jubilees 26:25-30

-And he said, “Your brother came with subtilty, and has taken away your blessing.”
+But Isaac said, “Your brother came in deceitfully and took your blessing.”

-And he said, “Is not he rightly named Jacob?
-For he has supplanted me these 2 times: he took away my birthright; and, behold, now he has taken away my blessing.”
+Esau said, “Isn’t he rightly named Jacob?
+He has cheated me twice—first he took my birthright, and now he’s taken my blessing.”

-And when Isaac heard the voice of his son Esau weeping, Isaac said to Esau, “What can I do, my son?
-Your brother came with subtlety and took away your blessing.”
+When Isaac heard his son Esau weeping, he said to him, “What can I do, my son?
+Your brother came in deceitfully and stole your blessing.”

-And Esau hated his brother Jacob on account of the blessing that his father had given him, and his anger was greatly roused against him.
+Esau hated Jacob because of the blessing his father had given him, and his anger burned deeply against him.

 Resolution